 The compensation opportunities of our executives are directly tied to the performance of the Company as outlined below.
-The charts below show the allocation of 2017 targeted pay across base salary, annual incentives, and long-term incentives for Mr. Munoz and the remaining named executive officers.
-As reflected in the charts below, the percentages of our named executive officers' target compensation represented by annual and long-term incentives that are linked to Company performance and stock price are as follows: approximately 91% for Mr. Munoz and an average of approximately 84% for our remaining named executive officers.
+The charts below show the allocation of 2018 targeted pay across base salary, annual incentives, and long-term incentives for Mr. Munoz and the other continuing named executive officers.
+As reflected in the charts below, the percentages of our named executive officers' target compensation represented by annual and long-term incentives that are linked to Company performance and stock price are approximately 91% for Mr. Munoz and an average of approximately 83% for our other continuing named executive officers.

-CEO 2017 Target Compensation Chart
+CEO 2018 Target Compensation Chart

-^{} This chart represents the 2017 target compensation level for Mr. Munoz as reflected under the terms of his employment agreement.
+This chart represents the 2018 target compensation level for Mr. Munoz as reflected under the terms of his employment agreement.

-Other NEO's 2017 Target Compensation Chart
+Other NEO's 2018 Target Compensation Chart